 How to create your own wildflower meadow

-The flower meadow in The Vyne's walled garden wows visitors with its beauty and provides a pollinator paradise for wildlife.
-Garden and Outdoors Manager Sarah Giles tells us why she’s done it and how to create one in your own garden.
+The flower meadow in The Vyne's walled garden wows visitors with its beauty and provides a pollinator haven for wildlife.
+Senior Gardener Chris Wilson tells us why he has done it and how to create one in your own garden - possible in the smallest of outdoor spaces.

-I love the gentle, mixed, free nature of The Vyne's flower meadow.
-Its loose, delicate nature is very different to the usual regimented garden style.
-There's a relaxed atmosphere and the meadow is now the star of the show in the walled garden.
+I love the big impact of The Vyne's flower meadow, against the backdrop of the garden’s tall walls.
+It blends into its surroundings in a very different way to the usual regimented garden style.
+There's a relaxed atmosphere and the meadow is now a big highlight in the walled garden during the summer.

 Why create a flower meadow?